jheyman/blog/pages/HomeDataLoggingServer/index.md

 ---
 {% include JB/setup %}

 For various projects I had the need of a centralized repository for logging data from multiple sensors at home.
 I initially cooked up a small SQLite database and associated PHP scripts to access it, but this turned out to be impractical and not scaling well to a large amount of logging data.
 I stumbled upon **InfluxDB**, which is a Time Series Database, i.e. a database optimized for storing and retrieving timestamped data.
-It is implemented in Go language (which does not matter much except during installation)<br><br>
+It is implemented in Go language (which does not matter much except during installation)<br>

 InfluxDB is used to store values captured from various sensors and pushed to the database via HTTP POST requests.
 It also serves the HTTP GET requests from the display application(s).